 While cardiac biomarkers have been extensively studied and validated in adults with acquired heart disease, there has been little prospective study of their role in determining prognosis in ACHD.
 This study assessed three cardiac biomarkers in relation to a composite cardiac endpoint.
 The study demonstrated both the role of elevated NT-proBNP in identifying high-risk patients, as well as a very reassuring negative predictive value for patients with low NT-proBNP.
 While the study is limited by a heterogeneous patient population, this is consistent with a real-world population seen at ACHD referral centers.
 The study suggests a prognostic role for biomarkers in ACHD, particularly in identifying low-risk patients who may not require as frequent follow-up and diagnostic imaging studies.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Heart Failure and Cardiac Biomarkers
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Heart Failure and Cardiac Biomarkers

 Keywords: Arrhythmias, Cardiac, Biological Markers, Diagnostic Imaging, Growth Differentiation Factor 15, Heart Defects, Congenital, Heart Failure, Natriuretic Peptide, Brain, Peptide Fragments, Risk Factors, Thromboembolism, Troponin T